Breast Revision Surgery in Melbourne, Victoria

 • Treating a complication like capsular contracture, rotation or a double-bubble

-• Needing a revision augmentation to correct for pronounced breast asymmetry
+• Revision augmentation to alleviate pronounced breast asymmetry

 • Wanting to try new, modern options including Motiva implants

-• Needing a breast lift to treat ptosis (drooping breasts) after pregnancy or ageing
+• Wanting a breast lift to treat ptosis (drooping breasts) after pregnancy or ageing

 • Concerns related to sensitivities or allergies